Hire Expert Data Engineers

 • Number of people on the team who have more than 3 years of database management experience

-The questions should have a correct and incorrect answer only.
-For the first questions, you need to work out what “incorrect” is.
-Maybe a minimum English proficiency, minimum number of years of experience.
+The questions should have correct and incorrect answers only.
+For the first question, you need to work out what “incorrect” is.
+I.e., maybe a minimum English proficiency, a minimum number of years of experience.

 The questions shouldn’t take too much time for good developers, but don’t make the quiz too long.
 You don’t want to bore your best candidates.
-Anyone who fails the compulsory questions or to get an overall minimum score is removed from your shortlist.
+Anyone who fails the compulsory questions or fails to achieve a minimum score will be removed from your shortlist.

 Step 2: Phone Screening Interview / Take-home Test